 \$

 On a grant of a licence 20.00

 On a renewal of a licence 10.00

 On the transfer of a licence 10.00

 On the amendment of a licence incorporating -

-- a) increases to approved bed numbers; - b) increases to approved resident numbers; or - c) increases to approved bed numbers and resident numbers 10.00
+a) increases to approved bed numbers;

+b) increases to approved resident numbers; or

+c) increases to approved bed numbers and resident numbers 10.00

 The fees charged by the Department are clearly inadequate to cover the costs of Government services provided or inspections undertaken by the Department.
-The review will need to give consideration to increasing fees to a level that would be considered more economically appropriate and to a level which is consistent with the Government's guidelines entitled, Costing Fees and Charges - Guidelines for Use by Agencies.
+Increasing fees to a level that would be considered more economically appropriate needs to be given consideration.